valtimo-platform/valtimo-backend-libraries/SECURITY.md

 We determine whether a reward applies and which reward is offered, based on the risk of the security problem.
 To be eligible, a report must be valid and unreported, and the reported vulnerability must be significant in terms of risk.

 A Reward is not offered if a reporter or the report does not comply with the rules of this procedure.
 If the report does not concern a security issue or poses a low risk, no reward may be offered.
-See a non-exhaustive list of vulnerabilities for which no reward is paid further down this page.

 When duplicate reports are received about a specific vulnerability, the reward will be awarded to the first person to report this vulnerability.
 A reward awarded will only be provided to one person.